 Another reason why shame stays in the shadows is that we simply don’t talk about it.
 The experience appears in books on sexual victimization, but you can go for years in a Christian church and never hear it mentioned.
-But as counselors we encounter it a lot.
-Winston Smith has written a couple of blogs on shame over the past few months (see the list below).
+Yet as counselors we encounter it a lot.
+Winston Smith has written a couple of blogs on shame over the past few months.
 In a way, my thinking here is sort of a prequel to what he has written.
 I’m still rummaging around with identifying what shame is and “naming” it so to speak.
-I think if we drag it out of the shadows and define it, then we might – we will – be able to speak to it.
+I think if we drag it out of the shadows and define it, then we might—we will—be able to speak about it.
 And once we start speaking about it, we won’t stop, because shame is everywhere (and God’s words to it are everywhere in Scripture).

 I recently read about Haitian expatriates who moved away from Haiti because there were no jobs.
 Once relocated they tended to be generous.
 In 2008 they sent back about two billion dollars to family and friends.
 Nothing to be ashamed about.

 But they are ashamed.
 You could track down Edwidge Danticat’s essays in Create Dangerously as evidence.
 Why shame?
 Because those who remain in Haiti have gone through horrible times and those in the diaspora have not.